albertpaulp/crawler/README.md

 # Crawler
+A simple web crawler to crawl all links in the same domain.
 ## Problem statement
 ```
 Write a simple web crawler in a programming language you're familiar with.
 Given a starting URL, the crawler should visit each URL it finds on the same domain.
 It should print each URL visited, and a list of links found on that page.
 The crawler should be limited to one subdomain - so when you start with *https://monzo.com/*, it would crawl all pages on the monzo.com website, but not follow external links, for example to facebook.com or community.monzo.com.